mattmaynes2/aria/reports/final/2-Project/3-Management.md

 In combination with test automation, continuous integration allows team members to get early feedback about changes they make to the codebase.
 Proper use of  continuous integration can ensure that the project's master copy remains in a working state at all times.
-One of the benefits of maintaining working software at all times is that the project is always demoable.
+One of the benefits of maintaining working software at all times is that the project is always demo-able.

 The continuous integration tool chosen for this project is Travis CI.
 Travis CI is a free hosted CI system.
 Travis can be easily integrated with Github repositories, making it the obvious choice for this project.

 Github rules were created to ensure that any code which is merged into the master branch does not break existing work.
 Merges to master are blocked until Travis has successfully run unit tests on the